Waiting for the Grizzly Bear

 Things started to get interesting when a coyote showed up about 30 minutes later.
 We watched for a bit, and I attempted to take pics with my little pocket point-and-shoot as well as the phone’s camera.
 Neither of these yielded more than a nearly indecipherable dark spot against the white snow.
 This wasn’t going to cut it.

 I decided to put the completely zoomed in iphone camera up to one of the binocular lenses to create an instant zoom on steroids for the phone.
 It was really difficult (you should try it sometime if you don’t believe me), but I got it to work.
-I struggled throughout the duration with this method, so when you look at the pics, you can hopefully appreciate how difficult it was to obtain them.
+I struggled throughout the duration with this method, so when you see the pics and watch the video, you can hopefully appreciate how difficult it was to shoot them.